European bankers told to expect tougher regulation

 "You need to change the culture in banking.
 If you carry on like this we will have further shocks.
 If you do not tackle the issue of compensation other people will do it with results that you won't like."

-That came after Switzerland-based UBS UBSN.VX and France's Societe Generale (SOGN.PA) were hit by huge trading scandals.
+That came after Switzerland-based UBS and France's Societe Generale were hit by huge trading scandals.
 Standard Chartered bank has also been fined $340 million for ignoring U.S. economic sanctions against Iran.

 SUPERVISION SPAT